 Board of Directors [Designate individual director, if applicable] Synta Pharmaceuticals Corp.

-45 Hartwell Avenue

-Lexington, MA 02421
+45 Hartwell Avenue Lexington, MA 02421 the address, telephone number and e-mail address, if any, of the person submitting the communication.

 Such communications should not exceed 500 words in length and must be accompanied by the following information: